chibuzoriluno/PrimeNumberIteration/README.md

 1. Throught an iterations of every interger between 1 and the number, in other to find it's factors
 2. Through the use of Miller-Rabin algorithm.

-It is important to note that this code contains other methos and functions that had been commented out in order to fit the lecturer's demands.
-All checks and factors are printed to screen.
+All checks, factors and lowest factors are printed to screen.